correlation-one/C1GamesStarterKit/README.md

 1. Open `algo_strategy.py` in your new algo using the editor of your choice and create your strategy using the functions provided in gamelib.
 The provided strategy has examples with explanations on how to do this.
-1. Explore changes to your algo by running matches using our CLI:

-    `scripts/run_match.sh algos/starter-algo algos/my-algo`

 1. When you are ready to test your algo, you can use the CLI to archive it as a zip with a filename that matches how you want your algo to be identified to other users on the site.